Daneshpatted/M2_Emb_Sys/Project/1_REQUIREMENTS/README.md

 To provide 24-hour service to customers with no humans involved.
 The main components required in this project are shown in the below block diagram.

+## REQUIREMENTS

+High level requirements:

+HLR 1: Water will dispense if coin inserted is accepted.

+HLR 2: Water will dispense if smart card is scanned or read.

+Low level requirements: